marcedavi/ttferrara/README.md

-# ttferrara
+# TTFerrara
-Custom Wordpress theme for ASDTT Ferrara
+Custom Wordpress theme for ASDTT Ferrara.

+Could be written much better, making it more generic using Wordpress features.